Godwin-sys-php/fssync/README.md

-# Attention
-**German language ahead...
-Since the primary/initial target group of users are german speakers with some lacking english skills.
-So all UI strings are hard coded in german.
-Internationalization stands on the to do list...**
 ![alt text][logo]
 # FSSync
 FSSync is short for "Filesystems Synchronisator".
 The program is supposed to be a minimalistic data flow configurator to backup and archive files.
 Yet it should be possible to map complex file system structures.

+## Attention
+**German language ahead...
+Since the primary/initial target group of users are german speakers with some lacking english skills.
+So all UI strings are hard coded in german at the moment.
+Internationalization stands on the to do list...**

 ## Getting Started
 Just fetch the git repository and import the project path (.../fssync/fssync) as existing gradle project into eclipse.
 I hope that should do it.